sudhakar-pandiarajan/heuristic/README.md

 # Query-by-Example Spoken Term Detection for Zero-Resource Languages Using Heuristic Search

 ## Overview
 Python implementation of Query-by-Example Spoken Term Detection Using Heuristic Search.
-In our approach, the STD task was accomplished in two stages.
+In our approach, the STD task was accomplished in two stages:
 1. Speaker Independent Spoken Content Representation
-2. Spoken Term Detection
+2. Spoken Term Detection using heuristic search

 ## Speaker Independent Spoken Content Representation
 In this stage, the acoustic feature representation of the speech signal was converted to a single target speaker using our voice conversion model.
 ![Speaker Style Conversion](https://github.com/sudhakar-pandiarajan/heuristic/blob/main/speaker_style_convert.png)
-In this demo, the spoken content of the speaker 1, 2, and 3 were converted to the speaker 2.
-Further, the similarity realisation before and after conversion was verfied using the plot below
+In this demo, the spoken content of the speaker 1, 2, and 3 is converted to speaker 2.
+Further, the similarity realisation before and after conversion was verfied using the correlation values. (see below plot)
 ![Verification](https://github.com/sudhakar-pandiarajan/heuristic/blob/main/speaker_style_verify.png)

 ## Heuristic Similarity detection
 In this stage, the heuristic cost based similarity measure was used to detect the spoken query content in the document.
-The below plot demonstrate the similarity and heuristic similarity exhibited relevant to the ground truth region.
+The below plot demonstrate the similarity matrix and the heuristic similarity exhibited between a spoken query and document.
+The peak values in the heuristic similarity indicates the region of similarity.
+The lines in red color represents the ground truth region.
 ![Heuristic Similarity](https://github.com/sudhakar-pandiarajan/heuristic/blob/main/heuristic_similarity_match.png)

 ## Disclaimer